Global phase space structures in a model of passive descent: Detecting the terminal velocity manifold

-The most logical method for extracting the TVM, then, is the semi-analytical method of integrating the weak stable eigendirection $E^{ws}$ of each stable fixed point backward in time \cite{koon2008dynamical,naik2017geometry}.
+The most logical method for extracting the TVM, then, is the semi-analytical method of integrating the weak stable eigendirection $\ee_{ws}$ of each stable fixed point backward in time \cite{koon2008dynamical,naik2017geometry}.
 However, because of the dominance of the strong stable eigenvalue $\lambda^{ss}<\lambda^{ws}$, in backward time the strong stable direction becomes a strong unstable direction.
 Any deviation from the weak stable submanifold $W^{ws}$ in backward time will lead to the trajectory effectively peeling off of the weak stable submanifold.
 Integrating the unstable manifold of saddle fixed points $W^u$ in forward time is able to identify the TVM between any stable fixed points.
-However, to take a global approach to the TVM, a method other than manifold expansion is required.
+One can also find the TVM via a higher order expansion, which also provides the one-dimensional vector field along the TVM (see Appendix \ref{expansion} for details).
+However, one may need to go to an unrealistically high order to get the expansions to converge, so to take a global approach to the TVM, a method other than manifold expansion is required.

-In the prior study by Yeaton et al. \cite{yeaton_global_2017}, the authors present the polynomial expansion of the unstable manifold in the neighborhood of equilibrium points in this system and the acceleration along it.
+In the prior study by Yeaton et al.\ \cite{yeaton_global_2017}, the authors present the low order polynomial expansion of the unstable manifold in the neighborhood of equilibrium points in this system and the acceleration along it.
 This local approach is very successful at capturing the terminal velocity manifold near a fixed point.
 However, it is not able to accurately predict the TVM further from the fixed point, where higher order terms may no longer be neglected.
-Therefore, it is necessary to find a global approach for calculating the TVM if we are to analyze how the terminal velocity manifold changes with changes in both our functional lift and drag parameters and pitch parameter.
+Therefore, it is necessary to find a global approach for calculating the TVM if we are to analyze how the terminal velocity manifold alters with changes in both our functional lift and drag parameters and pitch parameter.